ankschoubey/old-blog/_posts/2022-06-01-effective-meetings.md

 # Encourage Discussion

 - Round Robin Asking/Sharing Inputs
     - Many people are shy and don't speak up.
-To get everyone involved discuss concepts/questions in a round robin fashion.
+To get everyone involved discuss concepts/questions in a round-robin fashion.
-    - You could even ask specific people who may be too silent of "What do you think about this?"
+    - You could even ask specific people who may be too silent "What do you think about this?"

 # Keeping it short/exact